ibm-cloud-docs/netezza/aws/smartscaling_aws.md

 ## Smartscaling with the web console
 {: #smartscaling_webconsole}

-For more information, see [Smart scaling].
+For more information, see [Smart scaling](/docs/netezza?topic=netezza-smartscaling).